Note on a Theoretical Justification for Approximations of Arithmetic Forwards: Unweighted approximation and closed form for the arithmetic factors

 so we arrive at the expression

 Therefore,

 where the economic interpretation of the second term corresponds to the strategy of rolling the bond versus not rolling it at $T_k$.
-Using the martingale pricing formula for a given numeraire,
+Using the martingale pricing formula for a given numeraire\footnote{Also, as $\frac{P(t,T_k)}{P(t, T_{e})}$ is a $T_e$-martingale,